jonmaim/til/ethereum/development.md

 Go in `packages/buidler/contracts` and duplicate the default contract.

-Open `packages/react-app/src/App.jsx` and find the `<Contract ... >` component.
+Open `packages/react-app/src/App.jsx` and find the `<Contract name="..." ... />` component.
 Change the `name` property to reflect the name of your new contract.